Neighbors Warning Others Of Thieves As Online Holiday Shopping Gets Underway

 Police suggest using lockers for deliveries or making sure you’ll be home to receive a package.
 They also say asking shipping companies to place packages on the side of the home or somewhere crooks can’t see them from the street can help prevent theft.

-Loveland police are investigating the theft form Hickman’s home, if you recognize the vehicle or those suspects you’re asked to call them You can contact Officer Wil Howard at 962-2052 ext.
+Loveland police are investigating the theft from Hickman’s home.
+If you recognize the vehicle or those suspects you’re asked to call them.
+You can contact Officer Howard at 962-2052 ext.
 1145 and reference case #20-8003.

+If you are working from home, answer the door immediately (there was an article last year about a family who had its delivered Thanksgiving groceries stolen in less than 15 minutes from the time the bell was rung and they had to scramble to repurchase all the items).

+If you are not working from home, either have the package delivered to your workplace OR have the package delivered elsewhere (for instance, if the delivery company is UPS, you can sign up to have the package delivered to a UPS store; if it is to be delivered by USPS, you will have to deal with “Package Intercept”, which is subject to a $14.65 Package Intercept fee – but if it’s “hundreds of dollars”, it may well be worth it).
+Some folks have even bought porch “lockers” that they leave open and which will lock when the parcel is delivered.